-Where can you see where the Harry Potter movies were filmed?
-Where is the Harry Potter Shop and where are the Warner Bros.
+Do you want to go where the Harry Potter movies were filmed? you need to know where the Harry Potter Shop is and where to find the Warner Bros.
 Film Studios?
-Answers to these questions and more can be found in our Harry Potter London Guide.
+All that and more we show you in our ultimate Harry Potter London Guide!

 London and the Harry Potter series

 Probably the best-known story in the world of magic is the one about the schoolboy wizard Harry Potter.
 Joanne K. Rowling’s first novel was published in 1997.
 There are now seven books in the series.
 The filming of the first Harry Potter movie started in the year 2000 at the Warner Bros.
 Film Studios in London.
 A total of eight movies have since been made, featuring the fascinating adventures of Harry Potter and his two best friends, Ron Weasley and Hermione Granger.